develancer/srodek/README.md

-To reproduce results from the article, “Państwo.*” files included in data available on the website of Państwowy Rejestr Granic [http://www.gugik.gov.pl/pzgik/dane-bez-oplat/dane-z-panstwowego-rejestru-granic-i-powierzchni-jednostek-podzialow-terytorialnych-kraju-prg] have to be downloaded and placed in “data” subdirectory.
+To reproduce results from the article, “Państwo.*” files included in data available on the website of Państwowy Rejestr Granic [http://www.gugik.gov.pl/pzgik/dane-bez-oplat/dane-z-panstwowego-rejestru-granic-i-powierzchni-jednostek-podzialow-terytorialnych-kraju-prg] have to be downloaded and extracted to a suitable directory.
 Various versions of these data are also available from [http://srodekpolski.pl].

 ```
-USAGE: ./srodek N
+USAGE: ./srodek N path_to_shapefile [ object_index ]
 ```

-Program needs one command-line argument *N*, which is the number of grid cells in one dimension.
+Program needs two command-line arguments: *N*, which is the number of grid cells in one dimension, and a path to the shapefile.
 Total number of grid points (labeled *M* in the article) will be equal to *M* = *N*<sup>2</sup>.

+Optionally, if multi-object shapefile is given, additional third parameter should denote an index of the object in the shapefile.
+If the third parameter is not given, the first object in the file will be read.

 ### Example

 (for the original data set used for publication)

 ```
-./srodek 10
+./srodek 10 Państwo
     10  312679.529 52.1143376218 19.4236714921 -4083.578 52°06′51.62″ 19°25′25.22″
 ```